graphite-project/graphite-web/docs/config-local-settings.rst

   `Possible values: carbon_ch, fnv1a_ch`

   The default is "carbon_ch" - usual Graphite hashing function.
 Also, you can use "fnv1a_ch" hashing from `carbon-c-relay relay <https://github.com/grobian/carbon-c-relay>`_.
-Fnv1a_ch cluster uses instance name as the solely source of routing information.
-As described in "carbon-c-relay" documentation:
+Fnv1a_ch cluster uses instance name as the solely source of routing information, as described in "carbon-c-relay" documentation.

-  `The fnv1a_ch cluster is identical in behavior to carbon_ch, but it uses a different hash technique (FNV1a) which defined to get by a limitation of carbon_ch to use both host and port from the members.
-When using the fnv1a_ch cluster, instance value overrides the hash key in use.
-This allows for many things, including masquerading old IP addresses, but mostly to make the hash key location to become agnostic of the (physical) location of that key.
-For example, usage like 10.0.0.1:2003:4d79d13554fa1301476c1f9fe968b0ac would allow to change port and/or IP address of the server that receives data for the instance key.`

 Additional Django Settings
 --------------------------